Anastasia Dețiuc: Career

-2022
+2022–2023: Maiden WTA Tour doubles title

-Partnering Miriam Kolodziejová, Dețiuc won her first WTA Tour doubles title at the Emilia-Romagna Open, defeating Arantxa Rus and Tamara Zidanšek in the final.
+Partnering Miriam Kolodziejová, Dețiuc won her first WTA Tour doubles title at the 2022 Emilia-Romagna Open, defeating Arantxa Rus and Tamara Zidanšek in the final.

-2023
+She made her major debut at the 2023 French Open with Andrea Gámiz as an alternate pair, but lost in the first round to American team Alycia Parks and Peyton Stearns.

-She made her Grand Slam debut at the French Open with Andrea Gámiz as an alternate pair, but lost in the first round to American team Alycia Parks and Peyton Stearns.
+Dețiuc competed at the 2023 Wimbledon Championships, also with Andrea Gámiz as an alternate pair, and recorded her first major win over wildcard entrants Freya Christie and Ali Collins.

-Dețiuc competed at Wimbledon also with Andrea Gámiz as an alternate pair, and recorded her first major win over British wildcard pair of Freya Christie and Ali Collins.
+At the 2023 US Open, partnering with Lauren Davis, she lost in the first round to eventual champions Gabriela Dabrowski and Erin Routliffe, after winning the first set.

-At the US Open, partnering with Lauren Davis, she lost in the first round to eventual champions Gabriela Dabrowski and Erin Routliffe, after winning the first set.
+2024–2025: French Open third round

-2024
+In May, Dețiuc won her first WTA 125 doubles title with Amina Anshba at the 2024 Open de Saint-Malo, defeating Estelle Cascino and Carole Monnet in the final.

-In May, Dețiuc won her first WTA 125 title with Amina Anshba at Saint-Malo, defeating Estelle Cascino and Carole Monnet in the final.
+She entered the 2024 French Open also with Anshba, as an alternate pair, and recorded her first win at this major over Jaqueline Cristian and Ana Bogdan, and sixth seeds Lyudmyla Kichenok and Jeļena Ostapenko, before losing to 11th seeds and eventual finalists, Jasmine Paolini and Sara Errani.

-She entered the French Open also with Amina Anshba, as an alternate pair, and recorded her first wins at this major over Romanian pair of Jaqueline Cristian and Ana Bogdan, and sixth seeds Lyudmyla Kichenok and Jeļena Ostapenko.
-They lost to 11th seeds and eventual runners-up Jasmine Paolini and Sara Errani.
+Dețiuc and Yulia Starodubtseva entered the 2025 French Open doubles draw from the alternative list and reached the second round, at which point they lost to tenth seeds Tímea Babos and Luisa Stefani.

-2025
+2026: Wimbledon third round, second career title

-Anastasia Detiuc and Yulia Starodubtseva entered the Roland Garros doubles draw from the alternative list.
-Their opponents in the first round were local wildcard entrants Émeline Dartron and Tiantsoa Sarah Rakotomanga Rajaonah.
-Czech-Ukrainian team won in three set to face tenth seed team Tímea Babos and Luisa Stefani.
+Teaming up with Sabrina Santamaria, Dețiuc won her second career doubles title at the 2026 Ostrava Open, overcoming wildcard entrants Lucie Havlíčková and Dominika Šalková in the final.